Southern born and bread. I mean bred, I've been trying to give up on bread, but it and every other forbidden fruit is always on my mind.

-I worked in a hospital for fifteen years before becoming a Realtor twenty-five years ago.
+I worked in a hospital for fifteen years before becoming a Realtor twenty-eight years ago.

 I live in a beautiful part of North Carolina surrounded by trees.
 I thought my South Carolina hometown was small, but when I discovered western NC, I was blown away.

 I credit my Daddy for instilling the love of writing in me.
 He read to me, and told me stories-lots of stories.
 One of the ones I remember the most was the story of Wynken, Blynken, and nod by Eugene Field.
 He read it slowly, and his melodic natural bass voice was like fairy dust and I was in slumberland faster than I ever wanted.

 I also credit my Mama for always reminding me to read.
 "You can go anywhere in the world you want by opening up a book."
 She was a wonderful cook, and had the ability of telling stories through the food she prepared and shared with others.

 I miss them both every day, but every once and awhile, as I'm writing, I can almost see their faces-full of pride, and that gives me encouragement to keep going.

 I've known I wanted to write since I was in junior high school, but it wasn't until I had two daughters that I realized I had to write.
 I answered one of those ads, 'Do you want to write for children?', and completed the course Writing for Children and Teenagers from the Institute of Children's Literature.

 Now, those little girls are grown and have children of their own, and my passion to write remains strong.